9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Reupholster an old chair to give it an entirely new feel.
 Sand and restain a wooden table or dresser.

-If your home decor update plans include your kitchen, this can be a huge cost and time commitment.
+If your home decor update plans include your kitchen, this can be a considerable cost and time commitment.

-Instead of replacing your cabinets, which can cost well into the thousands, sand and refinish them, or even consider repainting them for a much more budget-friendly option that will have the same effect.
+Instead of replacing your cabinets, which can cost well into the thousands, sand and refinish them, or even consider repainting them for a much more budget-friendly option with the same effect.

 Repainting Is Not Just For the Kitchen

-This also holds true for your bathroom vanity - instead of replacing it, consider a fresh coat of paint to transform the space in a more budget-conscious way.
+This also holds true for your bathroom vanity - instead of replacing it, consider a fresh coat of paint to transform the space more budget-consciously.

 What many people don’t realize is that when it comes to countertops, whether in your kitchen or your bathroom, these can be easily updated, too.